Should I buy Ripple?

 In short, what makes Ripple special?

 Ripple was created by Ripple Labs Inc in response to Bitcoin’s slow transaction times and scalability issues.
 Due to the blockchain’s focus on speed and transaction throughput, it quickly climbed into the top 3 cryptocurrency list on CoinMarketCap.

-This has made Ripple the currency of choice for some traders that want to move money from one cryptocurrency exchange to the next one, and interesting case study for the value that Ripple could offer as well to larger players like Commercial Banks.
+This has made Ripple the currency of choice for some traders that want to move money from one cryptocurrency exchange to the next one, an interesting case study for the value that Ripple could offer as well to larger players like Commercial Banks.

 Currently, Ripple can handle approximately 1,500 transactions per second (Bitcoin can handle about 5 transactions per second).
 Although the current throughput is more than sufficient at the present time, the development team behind Ripple has confirmed that if necessary, the blockchain can scale enough to match the throughput of VISA (50,000+ transactions per second).